geobeyond/arpav-cline-backend/README.md

 ### Configuration

 This application is configured via environment variables.
-By defaul all settings are prefixed with `ARPAV_PPCV__`, but this can also be modified if needed.
+By default, all settings are prefixed with `ARPAV_PPCV__`, but this can also be modified if needed.
 The system recognizes the following environment variables:

 - `ARPAV_PPCV__DEBUG` - (bool - `False`) Whether the application runs in debug mode or not.
 Debug mode outputs more logging